 About the Artist

-Shannon’s paintings are inspired by the landscape she sees everyday near her suburban Minnesota home.
-Downed trees, stagnant pools, and tangles of brush and vine invite close-up and more distant exploration.
-This parallels her experience of these views as places to move into, around, over, and under.
-She renders these subjects using overlapping imagery, expressive color, repeating pattern, and abstracted form as a metaphor for a subjective and ever-changing perception of reality.
-Shadow, light, and pattern obstruct or complicate a descriptive understanding of these places.
-Instead the paintings offer a psychological interpretation of each site, and a delight in the capacity of paint to recreate a sensory and imaginative experience.
+Shannon’s paintings are inspired by the landscape she sees everyday along a creek near her suburban Minneapolis home.
+The subjects of her paintings – downed trees, stagnant pools, and tangles of brush – demonstrate growth, decay, and various states in-between.
+Overlapping imagery, expressive color, repeated patterns, and abstracted forms are used as metaphors for a subjective and ever-changing perception of reality.
+Viewpoints are chosen to create an experience of “being there” for the viewer.
+Shadow, light, and patterns obstruct or complicate a descriptive understanding of these places.
+Instead, the paintings offer a psychological interpretation of each chosen site and illustrate an appreciation for the impermanent and interdependent nature of things.